dhairs/College-Notes/Debug.md

 Btw: if you download the file and unzip it and it disappears, it's because your OS might think it's a hidden file, just make sure hidden files are viewable.

 Hope this helps!
-If you have any problems with it lmk
+If you have any problems with it lmkc